-Division Name Program Name Description Veteran Services Veteran Services There are approximately 20,000 Veterans residing in Alachua County, many of whom are returning from active duty.
-Through individual and group sessions, County Veteran Service Staff assist Veterans and their families to apply for benefits and link them with services.
-Victim Services Victim Services The Center provides confidential support to victims and survivors of crime through 24 hour crisis intervention services.
+Division Name Program Name Description Victim Services and Rape Crisis Center Victim Services The Center provides confidential support to victims and survivors of crime through 24 hour crisis intervention services.
 This includes counseling, accompaniment during a sexual assault medical exam or a legal hearing, information about victims' rights, assistance with the Victim's Compensation Program, referrals for local financial assistance programs, and advocacy services, such as assisting a survivor with securing services to support healing or ensuring their voice is heard as their case progresses.
 Meeting the needs of a broad range of clients is important, and the Center has bilingual victim advocates available for Spanish speaking victims.
 In addition to providing services to many different types of crime victims, the Center is a certified rape crisis center, and provides specialized services to sexual violence survivors in Alachua, Bradford and Union Counties.
 While services are provided in collaboration with area law enforcement agencies and the judicial system, crime victims are not required to report the crime to access services, unless mandatory reporting laws apply.
-7.75 FTE's are funded through the Victims of Crime Act (VOCA) grant, 1 FTE has been funded through Gainesville Police Department, 3.25 FTE's are funded by grants with the Florida Council Against Sexual Assault (FCASV), and 5 FTE's are funded through Alachua and Rape Crisis County ad valorem taxes.
-Only 16 FTEs are funded as of • Center 10/1/2023.

-Division Name Program Name Description The Child Protection Team is tasked with funding medical Victim Services exams conducted on children abandoned, abused and/or and Rape Crisis Child Protection neglected.
-Counties are mandated to pay for those Center Team exams.
+7.75 FTE's are funded through the Victims of Crime Act (VOCA) grant, 1 FTE has been funded through Gainesville Police Department, 3.25 FTE's are funded by grants with the Florida Council Against Sexual Assault (FCASV), and 5 FTE's are funded through Alachua County ad valorem taxes.
+Only 16 FTEs are funded as of 10/1/2023.
+Victim Services and Rape Crisis Center Child Protection Team The Child Protection Team is tasked with funding medical exams conducted on children abandoned, abused and/or neglected.
+Counties are mandated to pay for those exams.